 If your situation continues past 2 weeks, you will need to apply again.
 You may apply up to a total of 13 eligibility periods (26 weeks) between September 27, 2020 and September 25, 2021.

-This benefit is for employed and self-employed individuals who cannot work because they are caring for their child under 12 years old or a family member who needs supervised care.
+Canada Recovery Caregiving Benefit (CRCB) is for employed and self-employed individuals who cannot work because they are caring for their child under 12 years old or a family member who needs supervised care.
 This applies if their child or family member's school, regular program, or facility is closed or unavailable to them due to COVID-19, or because they're sick, self-isolating, or at risk of serious health complications due to COVID-19.

 If you're eligible for the CRCB, your household can receive $450 after taxes for each one-week period.

-The CRSB is for employed and self-employed individuals who can no longer work because they're sick or need to self-isolate due to COVID-19, or have an underlying health condition that puts them at greater risk of getting COVID-19.
+Canada Recovery Sickness Benefit (CRSB) is for employed and self-employed individuals who can no longer work because they're sick or need to self-isolate due to COVID-19, or have an underlying health condition that puts them at greater risk of getting COVID-19.

 If you're eligible for the CRSB, you can receive $450 after taxes for a one-week period, for up to a total of two weeks between September 27, 2020 and September 25, 2021.
 You will have to re-apply for the second week if your situation continues beyond one-week.

-Support for individuals and families
+Support for Individuals and families

 - Canadian banks have committed to work with their customers on a case-by-case basis to find solutions to help them manage hardships caused by COVID-19.